U.S. federal government response to the COVID-19 pandemic: Pressure on health agencies

-Trump has repeatedly pressured federal health agencies to take particular actions that he favors.
+Trump repeatedly pressured federal health agencies to take particular actions that he favored.
 He once claimed that there is a "deep state" conspiracy causing federal health agencies to delay approval of vaccines and treatments in order to hurt him politically.

 At a campaign rally in Tulsa, Oklahoma, on June 20, 2020, Trump said he had instructed his administration to slow down coronavirus testing in order to keep the number of confirmed cases down.
 This claim was contradicted in sworn testimony by the federal health officials in charge of coronavirus response.
 On the Fourth of July, Trump said that the United States was testing too much, and that "by so doing, we show cases, 99% of which are totally harmless."
 Food and Drug Administration commissioner Dr. Stephen Hahn declined to confirm Trump's comments.
 The WHO estimated 15% of COVID-19 cases become severe and 5% become critical.

 Trump wanted to get speedy approval of convalescent plasma, and he complained that people within the health agencies who opposed him were deliberately delaying approval of treatments and vaccines until after the election.
 He wanted to be able to announce it as a treatment breakthrough at the 2020 Republican National Convention, but the National Institutes of Health (NIH) had concerns about its effectiveness.
 On the Wednesday before the convention he ordered Dr. Francis S. Collins, head of the NIH, to "get it done by Friday."
 On the eve of the convention the NIH still had concerns, but Trump announced that the Food and Drug Administration had given emergency authorization for plasma therapy to be more widely used.
 In his announcement he greatly exaggerated the effectiveness of the treatment.